Real-Eyes-Realise/Real-Eyes-Realise.github.io/docs/organizations.md

       <h3>Disclaimer</h3>
       <p>
         This chatbot simulates a conversation designed to raise awareness about homelessness in Toronto.
         It is not a real person but an empathetic portrayal meant to inspire understanding.
+        The outcomes of this conversation are not a direct reflection of the views and opinions of Real Eyes Realise, York University or the C4 classroom.
         By clicking "Accept & Continue," you acknowledge this context.
       </p>
       <button id="accept-disclaimer" class="btn-accept">Accept & Continue</button>
     </div>